Forget-Me-Now: Production

 "Forget-Me-Now" was directed by supervising producer John Amodeo and written by co-executive producer Tom Saunders.
-It was Saunder's first and only writing credit for the series, and was the third episode of the season to be filmed.
+It was Saunders's first and only writing credit for the series, and was the third episode of the season to be filmed, under the production code 3AJD03.

-Scott Baio (left, 1982) was brought on as Bob Loblaw in Arrested Development in order to replace Henry Winkler's (right, 1977) character Barry Zuckerkorn.
+Scott Baio (left) was brought on as Bob Loblaw in Arrested Development in order to replace Henry Winkler's (right) character Barry Zuckerkorn.

-The episode contains the first appearance of Scott Baio's character on the series, lawyer Bob Loblaw, who was created as a way to replace Barry Zuckerkorn, portrayed by Henry Winkler.
-Baio notes that this mirrored what happened behind the scenes of Happy Days, where he was brought on to replace Winkler.
-He was given the role in the series through his agent, who was asked if he wanted to appear on the series; he enjoyed the script given to him, and said yes.
-In an interview with Entertainment Weekly, Baio said that, when he was approached with the idea of appearing on Arrested Development by the series' producers, he suggested that his character could be first introduced randomly in Lucille's bedroom, or be tied up in her closet.
+The episode contains the first appearance of Scott Baio's character on the series, lawyer Bob Loblaw.
+He was created as a way to replace Barry Zuckerkorn, portrayed by Henry Winkler, who had left Arrested Development at this point.
+This mirrors what happened behind the scenes of the earlier sitcom Happy Days, where Baio was brought on to replace Winkler.
+Baio's agent asked if he wanted to appear on the series; he enjoyed the script and agreed.
+Baio told Entertainment Weekly that when series producers approached him to appear on Arrested Development, he suggested that his character could be first introduced randomly in Lucille's bedroom, or be tied up in her closet.
+Winkler would return as Barry in the series' revival on Netflix.

-The writers were conflicted on what to title Baio's character, noting that they wanted to give him an "idiotic" name.
-Co-executive producer Chuck Tatham wrote "Bob Loblaw" on a blank whiteboard, named after a chain of supermarkets Tatham frequented during his childhood in Canada.
-His father would often joke about a man named Bob Loblaw—a pun on "blah blah blah"—and Tatham, remembering the name, mentioned it to series creator Mitchell Hurwitz, who found it humorous.
-Writers Richard Day and Jim Vallely continued to add on to the joke, and they settled on him owning a law blog entitled "Bob Loblaw's Law Blog".
-During the documentary fan-film The Arrested Development Documentary Project, Baio revealed that, due to his New York accent, he over-pronounced the "aw" part of Bob Loblaw's name on the first day of filming, causing him to be unable to tell that the name was a play on words.
-The episode's reenlistment scene involving Larry—containing words from George Sr. coming out of a garbled sound machine attached to Larry—proved unusual to translate into closed captioning for its television broadcast, requiring the editors to go into Audacity—an audio editor—and create the sound wave for the incomprehensible lines, which made them comprehensible.
-It was then imported into Photoshop and every word of the now understandable script was translated into text.
+The writers were conflicted on what to name Baio's character, noting that they wanted to give him an "idiotic" name.
+Looking for inspiration, co-executive producer Chuck Tatham recalled Loblaws, a chain of supermarkets Tatham frequented during his childhood in Canada.
+His father would often joke about a man named Bob Loblaw—a pun on "blah blah blah"—and Tatham, remembering the name, wrote it on a blank whiteboard, which series creator Mitchell Hurwitz found humorous.
+Writers Richard Day and Jim Vallely continued to add more layers to the joke, and they spawned the idea of him owning a law blog entitled "Bob Loblaw's Law Blog".
+During the documentary fan-film The Arrested Development Documentary Project, Baio revealed that, due to his New York accent, he over-pronounced the "aw" part of Bob Loblaw's name on the first day of filming, so he did not realize the name was a play on words.

-"Forget-Me-Now" was first released on home video in the United States on August 29, 2006, in the Complete Third Season DVD box set.
-The set includes audio commentary for the episode from Hurwitz, Will Arnett, Jason Bateman, Michael Cera, David Cross, Tony Hale, Portia de Rossi, Alia Shawkat and Jessica Walter.
+Bob Einstein guest starred as George Sr.'s surrogate Larry Middleman in the episode.
+Other guest stars include Charlize Theron and Justin Grant Wade, playing Rita and Steve Holt, respectively.
+The reenlistment scene involving Larry—containing words from George Sr. coming out of a garbled sound machine attached to Larry—proved unusual to translate into closed captioning for its television broadcast, requiring the editors to use the audio editor Audacity to create a sound wave of the incomprehensible lines to make them intelligible.
+The wave was then imported into Photoshop, where every word was translated into text.